HSTAA 317 A: History of the Digital Age

 Syllabus Description (from Canvas):

 Welcome!
-This is an upper-level small lecture course on the history of America’s digital age.
-It traces the evolution of the computer hardware and software industries from the Manhattan Project and mainframes of the 1940s to the social media and software giants of today.
-We’ll explore why American technology companies (in Silicon Valley, Seattle, and elsewhere) grew out of the political economy of the Cold War and beyond, trace how and why they have had such impact on global business and society, unearth the human stories and political histories behind the technology, and historicize and contextualize today’s debates about digital technologies and platforms.
+This is an upper-level undergraduate lecture course on the history of America’s digital age, tracing the evolution of the computer hardware and software industries from the Manhattan Project and mainframes of the 1940s to the social media and software giants of today.
+We’ll explore the historical origins of American technology companies and regions, trace the impact of digital technologies on global business and society, unearth the human stories and political histories behind digital tech, and historicize and contextualize today’s debates about digital technologies and platforms.

 This is a class for students who build, study, or use digital technology—in short, everyone.
 No prerequisites required.